dmmiller597/markdown-cv/index.md

 `Jan 2023 - May 2023`
-**Visiting Scientist**, *The Francis Crick Institute* Worked with James Bayne and Sam Rodriques in the Applied Biotechnology Lab on RNA Timestamps,<br/>
-a novel method to estimate the age of sinlge molecule RNA from sequencing data.
+**Visiting Scientist**, *The Francis Crick Institute* Worked on RNA Timestamps, a novel method to estimate the age of sinlge molecule RNA from sequencing data.

 `Nov 2021 - Jan 2023`
 **Researcher**, *UCL*, Computational Medicine Lab
-- Led projects in HERMES, a large-scale genetic discovery consoritum for Heart Failure using<br/>
+- Led projects in HERMES, a large-scale genomics consoritum for discovering novel drug targets in Heart Failure
-Mendelian randomisation for causal inference and drug target validation.

 `Sep 2020 - Aug 2021`
 **Postgraduate Representative**, *MedTech UCL*
-- Chaired the UCL AI in Medicine conference, hosted speakers such as <br/>
-Eric Topol, Pearse Keane, Mihaela van der Schaar, and Manolis Kellis.
+- Chaired the UCL AI in Medicine conference, hosted speakers such as Eric Topol, Mihaela van der Schaar, and Manolis Kellis.

 `Apr 2020 - Mar 2021`
 **Chief Science Officer**, *MyGrow Design*
 - Selected for the 2020 Pennovation Accelerator Cohort.
-MyGrow Design develops<br/>
-innovative biomaterial-based products.
-MyGrow Design’s first product is MyGrow™ Helmet,<br/>
-a bicycle helmet entirely biologically grown from mycelium-based foam.
+Developed a bicycle helmet entirely biologically grown from mycelium-based foam.

 `Aug 2017 - Mar 2020`
 **Clinical Research**, *University of Pennsylvania*
-- Studied the effects of radiation treatment on chimeric antigen receptor T-cell (CAR T)<br/>
+- Studied the clinical effects of radiation treatment on chimeric antigen receptor T-cell (CAR T) Therapy.
-Therapy in the Department of Radiation Oncology